Framing effect (psychology): Social psychology perspective: Prospect Theory

 Participants were asked to choose between two treatments for 600 people affected by a deadly disease.
 Treatment A was predicted to result in 400 deaths, whereas treatment B had a 33% chance that no one would die but a 66% chance that everyone would die.
 This choice was then presented to participants either with positive framing, i.e. how many people would live, or with negative framing, i.e. how many people would die.

-Treatment A was chosen by 72% of participants when it was presented with positive framing ("saves 200 lives") dropping to 22% when the same choice was presented with negative framing ("400 people will die").
+Treatment A was chosen by 72% of participants when it was presented with positive framing ("saves 200 lives").
+When the question was negatively framed, the result reversed, and 78% of participants chose Treatment B.

+In the paper they coauthored later in 1984, Kahneman and Tversky made two addition to their original theory.
+First, they discussed how people reason about probability.
+They pointed out that people do not treat probability logically, instead tending to overestimate the likelihood of low-probability events (like winning the lottery) while underestimating events with moderate to high probability.
+They also introduced the concept of mental accounting—for example, people treat losing a $10 bill differently from losing a $10 movie ticket, even though the monetary loss is the same.

+In his later work, Kahneman further developed the theoretical framework of decision-making by introducing the concept of dual systems.
+In his 2011 book Thinking, Fast and Slow, he described two modes of thinking: one system is automatic, intuitive, and emotional, operating effortlessly and responsible for generating quick judgments and impressions.
+The other system is logical, deliberate, and effortful, responsible for complex tasks and self-control.
+People are more vulnerable to framing effects when relying on the intuitive system, as it is more susceptible to contextual cues and surface-level presentation.